pr0chz/metrostation/README.md

  * **Cellar** - Small spring based web server for receiving data from clients.
  * **MetroStation** - Main android application.
 Contains UI, settings and event retrieval code.
  Produces apk.
- * **Snake** - Small Scala program to analyze cell data from phones.
+ * **Snake** - Small quick and dirty Scala program to analyze cell data from phones.
 It produces "snakes" of event chains in which it is visually easy to identify problems.
  * **Tracking** - most of the logic is here in plain java library.
 Involves detection of location, predictions and via api is used by main application.
 Tests are using Java 8 but library needs to stay at Java 7 (which may give you a little trouble in IDE).